-The following shall be followed for compliance and to provide maximum legibility and accessibility.
+The following must be followed for ADA compliance and to provide maximum legibility and accessibility for users:

-- A. All signs shall have a minimum 70% reflectivity or contrast, between graphics/text and background during day/night, lit/unlit conditions consistent with ADA recommendation. - B. All fonts shall comply in width/height and stroke/width ratios per ADA. - C. Only the UNM logo(s) is permitted on signs, where applicable, no other company logos, brand graphics or illustrations are permitted. - D. Directional Signs: Use only one arrow per direction.
-Destinations should be listed based on closest proximity first, and in the directional order of: left, right, up. - E. Upper & lower case shall be used for all wayfinding text. - F. Only Gotham Bold in all caps shall be used for Building Name, Departments, Area and Interior Destinations when presented as display/larger format graphics/signage.
-The same information shall be presented as Upper & Lower Case Gotham Book font for Directional and Room Name signs. - G. Use simple identification.
-No redundant or superfluous information. - I. Directional signs: no sign shall contain more than five destinations. - J. Color Coding.
-Used to distinguish UNM Campus vs UNM Health Sciences, UNM Shuttle, and UNM Parking as required.
-Further color refinement may be required at a later date. - K. Use of Smart Quotes vs Prime Marks.
-At no time shall smart quotes (aprostrophes ['] and quotation marks["]) serve as prime ['], feet, or double prime ["], inches, marks, eg., parking garage, etc.
+- A. All signs shall have a minimum 70% reflectivity or contrast, between graphics/text and background during day/night, lit/unlit conditions consistent with ADA recommendation. - B. All fonts shall comply in width/height and stroke/width ratios per ADA.
+UNM Gotham Book is the only ADA compliant font in family. - C. Only the UNM logo(s) is permitted on signs, where applicable, no other company logos, branding graphics are permitted. - D. Directional Signs: Use only one arrow per direction unless listing causes confusion.
+Destinations should be listed based on closest proximity first, and in the directional order of: left, right, up only. - E. Upper & lower case lettering shall be used for all wayfinding text. - F. Gotham Bold (all caps) shall only be used for Building Name, Departments/Areas and Interior Destinations when presented as display/larger format graphics or cut letters.
+Where dept/area names are relevant for wayfinding, the same information shall be presented in upper & lower case font Gotham Book on Directional and Room Name signs. - G. On signs, use short, simple room names/words.
+No redundant text. - H. Directional signs: no sign shall contain more than five destinations. - I. Color Coding.
+At this time, color coding is not used for interior building wayfinding.
+Color coding may be required at a later date. - J. Quotation Marks vs Prime Marks.
+At no time shall prime ['] or double prime ["] marks (inches & feet), be used instead of proper apostrophe ['] and quotation marks [""].